-In his email to the campus about asbestos in Bundy, Steve Bellona mentioned, "[T]here is no health risk to residents..." (emphasis added).
+In his email to the campus about asbestos in Bundy, Steve Bellona mentioned, "[T]here is no health risk to residents ... "(emphasis added).
 Despite the administration's claims that students in Bundy are safe, eleven students have been forced to move from their rooms and dozens of additional students are being forced to take down their raised beds.
 Students are being forced to rearrange their rooms and get rid of costly furniture that will not fit with the new configuration.
-The already small rooms will be even more cramped with the removal of raised beds-especially for students in doubles.
+The already small rooms will be even more cramped with the removal of raisedbeds-especially for students in doubles.
 If Bundy residents are safe, why is the administration taking such radical measures?
 I understand the administration wants to be cautious to avoid any exposure to asbestos and any potential lawsuits.
 However, if the administration has told the truth, and students really are safe, many students have been unnecessarily inconvenienced.
-Atfirst, I thought the beds were being lowered for student safety.
+Atfirst, I though the beds were being lowered for student safety.
 However, Mr. Bellona clarified that the beds were being lowered "...to avoid any accidental damage to the ceiling while one is sleeping... [as] banging in the ceiling inadvertently might damage the ceiling significantly to cause a release."
 He noted that it is safe to sleep near the ceiling unless it is cracked or delaminating.
 The administration contends that students might unintentionally damage the ceilings while asleep.
 How?
 Are people having bad dreams and punching the ceiling so hard that it cracks?
 Of course not.
 Students with raised beds are not damaging the ceilings.
 I assumed the administration must have some evidence of ceiling damage by students in raised beds if they felt it necessary to remove them.
-However, when I asked Mr. Bellona he informed me that, "There is no evidence to indicate that there has been any accidental damage to ceiling[s]."
-If it's safe to sleep there, and students aren't damaging the ceilings, why are students being forced to lower their beds?
-If students haven't been damaging the ceilings in the past five months, what will change in the next three?
-I am disappointed that students are being significantly inconvenienced by what might happen without any evidence to confirm that the concern is real and not just hypothetical.
-The administration has refused to consider any alternatives that would inconvenience students less.
-For example, raised beds could be lowered to a lower rung rather than completely removed.
-I understand the administration's position that it is more likely that ceilings will be damaged with raised beds.
+However, when I asked Mr. Bellona he informed me that, "There ridanca to raised beds.
 However, just because something is more likely doesn't make it likely enough to warrant significantly inconveniencing dozens of students.
 Sincerely, Tyler Roberts '12 Note: This is not meant to be a personal attack on Mr. Bellona.
-He was sonal attack on Mr. Bellona.
 He was cordial in all of our communication.
 I simply urge him to reconsider his decision.
 I have sent a copy of this letter to Mr. Bellona so he may respond.
-RE: ELS Article
+RE: ELS Article To the Editors: